What is c.a.m.p?

 CAMP Eligibility Requirements:

 • You must be a Citizen or Permanent Resident of the United States of America.

-• A person, or his or her immediate family member, must have spent a minimum of 75 days during the past 24 months as a migrant or seasonal farmworker or previously been in the Migrant Education Program at anytime from K-12th Grade.
+• A person, or his/her immediate family member, must have spent a minimum of 75 days during the past 24 months as a migrant or seasonal farmworker or previously been in the Migrant Education Program at anytime from K-12th Grade.

 • You must be a first-year student enrolled at AWC.